Searching records

 });

-In this example, the views column is multiplied with the factor of 3, the result is squared and then added to the relevancy score.
+In this example, the views column is multiplied with the factor of 3, then the result is squared and finally added to the relevancy score.

 The exact value booster allows boosting the relevancy of records that have an exact value in a column.
-This can be useful to boost, for example, articles in a given category.
-Or you can use it to "pin" a particular result at the top of the results.
+This can be useful to boost, for example, movies in a given genre.
+A common scenario is to use exact value boosts to "pin" a particular result at the top of the results.

 tables: [